 Our product checks only the text you want it to

 Grammarly’s product can’t access anything you type unless you are actively using it.
-For example: If you’re using one of our browser extensions or mobile keyboards, you can see that it is activated in a text field by looking for a visible Grammarly logo or an icon showing the number of suggestions waiting for you.
+For example: If you’re using one of our desktop applications, browser extensions, or mobile applications, you can see that it is activated in a text field by looking for a visible Grammarly logo or an icon showing the number of suggestions waiting for you.
 When a developer has integrated a Grammarly API in their application, you can see Grammarly's floating button in the bottom right corner of the page where suggestions are being delivered.

 To check text and provide suggestions, Grammarly uses powerful server-based algorithms that are too complex to be stored locally on a user’s device.
 The servers are hosted by AWS in the United States.

 Our product does not run in sensitive or read-only fields

 Grammarly’s writing assistant is blocked from accessing text in fields marked “sensitive.”
-This means that Grammarly’s browser extensions and mobile keyboards do not see anything typed in credit card forms, password fields, URL fields, email address fields, or fields where similar private information is provided.
+This means that Grammarly’s desktop applications, browser extensions, and mobile applications do not see anything typed in credit card forms, password fields, URL fields, email address fields, or fields where similar private information is provided.

 By default, we also block the product from running where you can’t edit text (known as “read-only” fields), such as the instructions to a web form.

 You can view all data associated with your account

 We think you should know exactly what Grammarly has stored about you.
 To view the personal data associated with your account, submit a request through your account hub

 .
 Requiring you to be logged in helps us ensure that only you can request information about yourself.
 If you delete your account, we will remove your personal information from our systems.

 If you use the Grammarly Editor